 Wide receivers, coupled with a good scheme, will help the quarterback throw to open receivers.
 As shown above, there’s much more to running routes than just lining up and running what the play art tells you to.

 The great wide receivers of the game ( Larry Fitzgerald, Julio Jones, Jerry Rice, etc.) are all technicians at their positions.
-Learning how to watch film, understanding coverages, and defensive tendencies will help you become a better wide receiver.
+Learning how to watch film and understanding coverages, and defensive tendencies will help you become a better wide receiver.